mawburn/portaler-core/docs/selfhosting.md

 You can use any text editor you like.
 If you are using Debian you will most likely have `Vim` and `nano` installed.
 If you've never used `Vim` before, I suggest you use `nano` instead.

-If you dont have anything but `Vim` installed - you can either use google-fu and learn how to use it or just `apt-get install -y nano` to have `nano` installed
+If you don't have anything but `Vim` installed - you can either use google-fu and learn how to use it or just `apt-get install -y nano` to have `nano` installed

 ```Shell
 cp .env.example .env.example.backup